Tue 27 Mar 18

 Experts in oil spill microbiology at Essex have contributed to updated national guidelines which strengthen how prepared the UK is to respond to oil and chemical spills at sea.

-Dr Terry McGenity and Dr Boyd McKew, from our School of Biological Sciences, were contributing authors to the updated 2nd edition of PREMIAM guidelines (Pollution Response in Emergencies: Marine Impact Assessment and Monitoring).
+Dr Terry McGenity and Dr Boyd McKew, from our School of Life Sciences, were contributing authors to the updated 2nd edition of PREMIAM guidelines (Pollution Response in Emergencies: Marine Impact Assessment and Monitoring).

 The post-incident monitoring guidelines are a key output from the PREMIAM initiative, which was established in 2009.